 Also, please, please, please, don't be ashamed of how you feed your baby during the holidays.
 This is a big one, for me.
 So maybe your mom or mother-in-law or whoever didn't breastfeed their babies and the way you're doing things isn't totally understood.
 Who cares!
 Don't be ashamed.
 My personal opinion is that no mother should ever have to lock themselves in a bathroom or upstairs bedroom away from everyone because they want to nurse their baby.
 For me, I didn't want to be exposed in front of my entire family but I also didn't want to be excluded from the festivities every time my new baby had to nurse.
 So I wore a cover.
 If someone is uncomfortable with that, it's their problem, not yours.

 You know that I am all about routine.
 A good routine is everything when it comes to your baby's sleep and happiness.
 I get that more than anyone!
 I had a fussy three month old during my first holiday season as a mom.

 Do your very best to keep your routine throughout the holiday season.
 If your baby is doing well with his routine on a daily basis, you will be able to break that routine when it's important to you.
 Yes, I said break the routine and I mean it.
-I know how scary it can be to keep your baby up past bedtime or be away from home during nap time when you are still trying to get the most sleep out of your newborn as possible.
+I know how scary it can be to keep your baby up past bedtime.
+It's nerve wracking to be away from home during sleep times when you are still trying to get the most sleep out of your newborn as possible.
 I was totally there.